Uber is arguably the most popular ride sharing company . It is currently available in more than 700 cities worldwide.

 The CPUC has decided that ride-hailing companies who wish to qualify for extra money from the access for All Fund must meet higher standards of service and improve WAV services by training their drivers and inspecting their vehicles.

 Rideshare companies should also show more WAV trips from one quarter to the next, but it did not set a baseline level or a specific number by which companies will need to increase access; they simply need to improve.

 So where is the Uber wheelchair accessible program currently available?

 Find below a comprehensive list of the principal Uber WAV Cities.

 Yes, you can book an Uber accessible ride in other countries including, but not only:

-Uber WAV rides cost the same as regular UberX rides.
+Wheelchair Uber rides cost the same as regular UberX rides.

 The San Francisco headquartered company does not apply a surcharge to offset the costs of operating wheelchair accessible vehicles.

 Uber rates for WAV rides are calculated like any other Uber rides and are subject to surge pricing.
 Keep in mind that using the Uber app you can easily know how much your next Uber WAV ride will cost.
 Find below a breakdown of the